13 Best Onboarding Flow Examples for New Users (2023)

 What Makes a User Onboarding Experience Great?

 Every product approaches the user onboarding experience differently.
-What works for one product might not necessarily work for another because the offerings and audiences are different.
+What works for one product might not necessarily work for another because the offerings and audiences differ.
 However, there are core fundamentals all product-led onboarding experiences have.

 The shared goal for every product during the onboarding experience is to guide new users through the product in a brief, simple, and effective manner.
-This allows users to not only get the basics of how to use a product – but also empowers them to realize an application’s true potential in a shorter period of time.
+This allows users to get the basics of how to use a product and empowers them to realize an application’s true potential in a shorter period.

-New user onboarding checklists should be user-centric and use data from user testing to find what works best for your product, and to continuously refine it.
+New user onboarding checklists should be user-centric and use data from user testing to find what works best for your product and to refine it continuously.

 Effective new user onboarding experiences are:

-To understand what the characteristics are that make a new user onboarding flow effective, let’s take a look at nine of the best user onboarding experiences in 2021:
+To understand the characteristics that make a new user onboarding flow effective, let’s take a look at fourteen of the best user onboarding experiences in 2024 and breakdown what makes each guided onboarding tour effective.

 1. Grammarly